intel/nauta/docs/user-guide/actions/model_export.md

  |          | Rest of parameters can be found in a description of OpenVino model optimizer |
  ```

- ## Exporting the model to openvino format
+ ## Exporting the Model to Openvino Format

-The `model export formats` command shows, that we can export our model to `openvino` format.
+The `model export formats` command shows, that you can export the model to `openvino` format.
 To do this use the
  `model export` command in the following format:

  `nctl model export <model_location> <format> -- <format_specific_parameters>`

 Where:
  - `<model_location>` - location of a model that is going to be exported
- - `<format>` - format of an exported model
+ - `<format>` - format of the exported model
- - `<format_specific_paramaters>` - parameters required during a process of an export.
-Their number and format depends
-on a model and a chosen format.
+ - `<format_specific_paramaters>` -  the parameters required during the export process.
+Their number and format is dependent on the model and the chosen format.

 To export the model created in the previous step, use the following command:

  `nctl model export /mnt/output/home/generate-model/1 openvino -- --input_shape [1,784] --input x --output y`

 Parameters `input_shape`, `input` and `output` are required to perform a successful export to `openvino` format.
-First
-describes a shape of an input vector of an exported model, second and third describes names of input and output vectors.
+ - `input_shape` - Describes the shape of the input vector of the exported model
+ - `input`, `output` - describe names of input and output vectors.

-Successful execution of this command produces the following output (name of an operation is example - it may be different
+Successful execution of this command produces the following output:
-as it is generated automatically by the system):

  ```
  | Operation     | Start date           | End date   | Owner     | State   |